DCKT/blog/src/pages/en/decode-api-payload-reasonml/index.md

 #### decco

-This module is called [decco](https://github.com/ryb73/ppx_decco), it's based on theuse of a [ppx](https://blog.hackages.io/reasonml-ppx-8ecd663d5640) which generate automatically the decoder/encoder from a given type !
+This module is called [decco](https://github.com/ryb73/ppx_decco), it's based on a [ppx](https://blog.hackages.io/reasonml-ppx-8ecd663d5640) which generate automatically the decoder/encoder from a given type !

 ```reason
 [@decco]